mandrasch/ddev-craftcms-vite/README.md

 ## Codespaces support

 1. [Open in codespaces](https://codespaces.new/mandrasch/ddev-craftcms-vite/)

+2. Wait for postCreateCommand to finish

+- [ ] TODO: add screenshot here

-2. Wait for postCreateCommand to finish, see status via SHIFT + CMD + P => "Codespaces: View creation log".
+You can see the status via SHIFT + CMD + P => "Codespaces: View creation log".
 This can take several minutes (hope we find ways to cache/speed things up in future).

+3. Switch the vite port to HTTPS and then to public

 - [ ] TODO: add screenshot here

-3. After the project was successfully built on codespaces, you need to switch the vite port 5174 to public + HTTPS (?), otherwise you'll see CORS errors in the javascript devtools console.
+After the project was successfully built on codespaces, you need to switch the vite port 5174 to public + HTTPS (?), otherwise you'll see CORS errors in the javascript devtools console.

-- [ ] TODO: add screenshot here
+The switch can take some time, just wait a minute if it doesn't work instantly.

-4. Run `ddev launch && ddev npm run dev` to start vite, reload browser
+4. Run `ddev npm run dev` to start vites devserver

+5. Open your site in another console via `ddev launch``

-5. Access control panel via `ddev launch /admin` and user `admin` - `newPassword`
+6. Access control panel via `ddev launch /admin` and user `admin` - `newPassword`

 ### Technical background: